AmiinMuse/Battleship-Game/README.md

-# Battleship
+# Battleship-Game

-This is a game.
+This is the Battleship game built from scratch using ge211 engine in C/C++ dev enviroment.